-The Bottom Ash Pond will remain in service as an active impoundment until the SPS ceases operation.
-Consequently, once the Bottom Ash Pond is closed, there is no need for process water.
+The Fly Ash Pond will remain in service as an active impoundment until at least 2023.
+Consequently, once the Fly Ash Pond is closed, there is no need for process water.
 Therefore, all water systems will be taken out of service prior to closure and all associated piping will be removed or plugged.